marcelhollerbach/verne/README.md

 #EFM - A filemanager based on Elementary and EFL#

-Like the headline says.
+Like the header says.
 A filemanager, written in C using the EFL and elementary

 ## Building and installing ##

-Right now there are just install targets for the librarys.
+Right now there are just install targets for the libraries.
 The application itself will not be installed!!

 To build do: